villekf/OMEGA-doc/docs/source/implementation.rst

 Choosing the optimal implementation
 ===================================

 This page explains the details on the different implementations and their different advantages.
+This does not apply to custom reconstructions in Python!

 In short, use implementation 2.
 This is the only one available when using Python as well.
 For details, see below.
 If you cannot use implementation 2, use implementation 5 if you have a discrete GPU.
 If not, use implementation 4.